Program Requirements

 All physician assistant students are required to have a personal cell phone, email address and Internet access.

 • Applicants to the Physician Assistant program must have a bachelor’s degree or higher conferred from a nationally recognized institution.
+The degree and graduation date must be reflected on the official transcript that is included with the completed CASPA application.

 • Applicants whose native language or language of the home is not English must take the Test of English as a Foreign Language (TOEFL).
 The minimum acceptable TOEFL score for admission is 250 for the computer-based test and 100 for the Internet-based test.
 Please note that TOEFL scores are only valid for two years.
 Official TOEFL scores must be reported on the CASPA application and be mailed to CASPA by the application deadline.